Table of Contents

 A registered agent will receive legal documents and tax notices on behalf of a Delaware LLC.
 You can think of a registered agent as a bridge of connection between an LLC and the state government.
 The agent will make sure a Delaware LLC pays annual fees and does the filing on time.

-The agent can be an individual or an entity but must be a resident in Delaware.
+The agent can be an individual or an entity but must be a resident of Delaware.
 The person must be available during business hours to receive legal documents and notifications.

 The annual tax of an LLC in Delaware is very straightforward.
 An LLC is required to pay a flat annual tax of $300.